Tell us how you came to develop your personal style…

 What about featuring in your own work, how did this come about?

 I like to know what it feels like for my subjects when I photograph them.
 So I think that being in front of a camera, or maybe being photographed in a vulnerable position – like in my underwear – enables me to experience what that’s like in order to make others feel comfortable.
-If you’re not confident infant of a camera you start feeling uncomfortable instantly and worrying what you look like.
+If you’re not confident in front of a camera you start feeling uncomfortable instantly and worrying what you look like.
 It’s also part of my journey to accepting myself.
 I connect with other women about things because I’ve felt them myself.
 I think I’ll always be on a path to full self-acceptance and self-love.
 Like any other relationship, I think it’s something you have to work on.

 What’s your advice to young or aspiring creatives in your space?

 Keep going!
 Just don’t stop.
 I feel like there are so many moments where I’ve thought ‘Oh my god, I don’t know what I’m doing’, ‘Where do I go?’, ‘What do I do next?’.
 Even just making a conscious effort to go for a coffee with someone whose work you admire, or going to a gallery, going to a gig, or drawing a sketch each day – whatever it is it can be the most simple thing, but just keep pushing yourself.
 Keep yourself involved, no matter how minuscule that involvement might be.
 I think some of the days where I’ve broken through a creative block have been when I’ve been getting coffee with a friend who helped me get out of my rut.
 Or the days where I’ve been to a gallery and seen a painting that’s made me re-think everything.
 Just never stop.